open-pioneer/trails-openlayers-base-packages/.changeset/few-ducks-try.md

 });
 ```

-The layer's `internal` state does also affect other UI widgets (e.g. Legend).
-If the layer should be hidden specifically in the Toc (but not in other widgets) the `listMode` attribute can be used to hide the layer item.
+The layer's `internal` state also affects other UI widgets (e.g. Legend).
+If the layer should be hidden specifically in the toc (but not in other widgets) the `listMode` attribute can be used to hide the layer item.

 ```typescript
 //use listMode to hide the layer specifically in Toc